 Sec.
-5.06.
+54.06.
 Amendments After Adoption.

 - a.
 Supplemental Appropriations.
 If during the fiscal year the City Manager certifies that there are available for appropriation revenues in excess of those estimated in the budget, the City Council by ordinance may make supplemental appropriations for the year up to the amount of such excess. - b.
 Emergency Appropriations.
-To meet a public emergency affecting life, health, property or the public peace, the City Council may make emergency appropriations.
-Such appropriations may be made by emergency ordinance in accordance with the provisions of Section 2.14 of this Charter.
-To the extent that there are no available unappropriated revenues or a sufficient fund balance to meet such appropriations, the Council may by such emergency ordinance authorize the issuance of emergency notes, which may be renewed from time to time, but the emergency notes and renewals of any fiscal year shall be paid not later than the last day of the fiscal year next succeeding that in which the emergency appropriation was made. - c.
+To meet a public emergency affecting life, health, property, or the public peace, the City Council may make emergency appropriations.
+Such appropriations may be made by emergency ordinance in accordance with the provisions of Section 2.14of this Charter.
+To the extent that there are no available unappropriated revenues or a sufficient fund balance to meet such appropriations, the Council may by such emergency ordinance authorize the issuance of emergency notes, which may be renewed from time to time, but the emergency notes and renewals of any fiscal year shall be paid not later than the last day of the fiscal year next succeeding that in which the emergency appropriation was made.

+- c.
 Reduction of Appropriations.
-If at any time during the fiscal year it appears probable to the City Manager that the revenues or fund balances available will be insufficient to finance the expenditures for which appropriations have been authorized, the City Manager, shall report to the City Council without delay, indicating the estimated amount of the deficit, any remedial action taken by the City Manager, and recommendations as to any other steps to be taken.
+If at any time during the fiscal year it appears probable to the City Manager that the revenues or fund balances available will be insufficient to finance the expenditures for which appropriations have been authorized, the City Manager, shall report to the City Council without delay, indicating the estimated amount of the deficit, any remedial action taken by the Council and recommendations any remedial action taken by the City Manager, and recommendations as to any other steps to be taken.
 The City Council shall then take such further action as it deems necessary to prevent or reduce any deficit and for that purpose it may by ordinance reduce one or more appropriations. - d.
 Transfer of Appropriations.
 At any time during the fiscal year the City Council may by resolution transfer part or all of the unencumbered appropriation balance from one department or major organizational unit to the appropriation for other departments or major organizational units.
 The City Manager may transfer part or all of any unencumbered appropriation balances among programs within a department or organizational unit and shall report such transfers to the City Council in writing prior to the next Council meeting. - e.
 Limitation; Effective Date.
-No appropriation for debt service may be reduced or transferred, and no appropriation may be reduced below any amount required by law to be appropriated or by more than the amount required by law to be appropriated, or by more than the amount of the unencumbered balance thereof.
+No appropriation for debt service may be reduced or transferred, and no appropriation may be reduced below any amount required by law to be appropriated or by more than the amount required by law to be appropriated or by more than the amount required by law to be appropriated or by more than the amount of the unencumbered balance thereof.
 The emergency appropriations and reduction or transfer of appropriations authorized by this section may be made effective immediately upon adoption.

 Sec.
-5.07.
-Administration and Fiduciary Oversight of the Budget.
+54.07.
+Lapse of Appropriations Administration and Fiduciary Oversight of the Budget.

+Every appropriation shall lapse at the close of the fiscal year to the extent that it has not been expended or encumbered.
 The City Council shall provide by ordinance or resolution the procedures for administration and fiduciary oversight of the budget.

 Sec.
-5.08.
+54.08.
 Administration of Budget.